 - 3. Select or enter values in the fields to define the input.
 For details, see Input Settings. - 4.
-The Input parameters vary depending on the hardware setup of the appliance (or VM) and the Input Source selected. - For transcoding, select either TS over UDP (default), RTSP, or Raw Motion JPEG (MJPEG). - To configure video encoding, select either DeckLink Micro Recorder 1, Analog Capture 1, or ST2110. - To configure SRT input, select TS over SRT for the Source and then complete the additional fields under SRT Settings.
+The Input parameters vary depending on the hardware setup of the appliance (or VM or Azure, if applicable) and the Input Source selected. - For transcoding, select either TS over UDP (default), TS over SRT, RTSP, Raw Motion JPEG (MJPEG), or RTMP. - To configure video encoding, select either DeckLink Micro Recorder 1, Analog Capture 1, or ST2110. - 5.
+To configure SRT input, select TS over SRT for the Source and then complete the additional fields under SRT Settings.
 See SRT Input Settings